SimonSubokLee/ston-docs-son/admin/handling_http_requests.kr.rst

 This chapter explains methods to handle HTTP client sessions and requests.
 The contents in this chapter are not critical for the service.
-Some of the contents might be difficult to understand if you don't have basic understanding of HTTP.
+Some content might be difficult to follow, if you don't have a basic understanding of HTTP.
-In this case, you can simply use default setting as it will not affect to the quality of service at all.
+In this case, you can simply use the default setting as it will not affect the quality of service at all.

 .. toctree::